 Customers wishing to discuss any of the credit terms should contact Lee Munden, Credit Risk Management (tel: 0207 783 6755, fax: 0207 783 8515) before the Bid Due Date.
 Amended credit terms to be incorporated in the EnBank Storage Services contract must have been agreed with you before the submission of your bid.
-In this instance, bids have to be submitted offline.
+In this instance, bids may have to be submitted offline.

-[Nominations Process ]
+[How to Nominate ]

 Nomination or Renomination?